tchitchek-lab/Genotate.jar/README.md

 ```

 ## Installation of ProP
-ProP predicts arginine and lysine propeptides that can be removed to activate the protein.
+PROP predicts arginine and lysine propeptide cleavage sites, which characterize inactive peptides precursors.
+The precursors undergo post–translational processing to become biologically active polypeptides.

-ProP can be downloaded on the [CBS website](http://www.cbs.dtu.dk/cgi–bin/nph–sw_request?prop).
+ProP can be downloaded at [CBS website](http://www.cbs.dtu.dk/cgi–bin/nph–sw_request?prop).

-A tcsh interpreter is required to run ProP which can be installed using the following command:
+A tcsh interpreter is used to run ProP and needs to be installed.
 ```
 apt–get install tcsh
 ```

-The prop script needs to be edited to specifiy the full path to the 'prop' folder.
+The script prop needs to be edited to set the full path to prop folder.
 ```
 setenv PROPHOME /var/www/genotate/services/prop
 ```

 ## Installation of TMHMM
-TMHMM predicts transmembrane domains that are found in proteins usually involved in transport or signaling.
+TMHMM predicts of transmembrane domains, which fundamentally rule all the membrane biochemical processes, with the hidden Markov models.

-TMHMM can be downloaded on the [CBS website](http://www.cbs.dtu.dk/cgi–bin/nph–sw_request?tmhmm).
+TMHMM can be downloaded at [CBS website](http://www.cbs.dtu.dk/cgi–bin/nph–sw_request?tmhmm).

-The tmhmm script needs to be edited to specifiy the full path to tmhmm folder.
+The script tmhmm need to be edited to set the full path to tmhmm folder.
 ```
 $opt_basedir = "/var/www/genotate/services/tmhmm/";
 ```
-Please check that the path to the perl interpreter (/usr/bin/perl or /usr/local/bin/perl) are well specified in the 'tmhmm/bin/tmhmm' and 'tmhmm/bin/tmhmmformat.pl' files.
+Check the path to perl /usr/bin/perl or /usr/local/bin/perl in the files tmhmm/bin/tmhmm and tmhmm/bin/tmhmmformat.pl.
+If no results are printed by tmhmm, the option –d enable tmhmm error messages.

 ## Installation of SignalP
-SignalP predicts secretory signal peptides that correspond to markers for translocation of the protein across the membrane.
+SIGNALP predicts the secretory signal peptide, a ubiquitous signal that targets for translocation across the membrane, based on neural network.

-SignalP can be downloaded on the [CBS website](http://www.cbs.dtu.dk/cgi–bin/nph–sw_request?signalp).
+SignalP can be downloaded at [CBS website](http://www.cbs.dtu.dk/cgi–bin/nph–sw_request?signalp).

-The signalp script needs to be edited to specifiy the full path to the signalP folder.
+The script signalp need to be edited to set the full path to signalP folder.
 ```
 $ENV{SIGNALP} = '/var/www/genotate/services/signalp';
 ```

+## Installation of NETCGLYC
+Glycosylation covalently attach a carbohydrate to proteins and lipids.
+Some proteins require to be glycosylated to fold correctly.
+NetCGlyc produces neural network predictions of C–mannosylation sites in mammalian proteins.
+NETCGLYC and is available on [CBS website](http://www.cbs.dtu.dk/).
+The script which launch NETCGLYC need to be edited to set the full path to the installation directory.

-## Installation of NetCGlyc
+## Installation of NETNGLYC
-NetNglyc predicts N-Glycosylation sites that correspond to the attachment of glycans in the N-terminal part of the protein.
+NetNglyc predicts N–Glycosylation sites in human proteins using artificial neural networks.

-NetCGlyc  and is available on the [CBS website](http://www.cbs.dtu.dk/).
+NETNGLYC and is available on [CBS website](http://www.cbs.dtu.dk/).

-The script that launch NetCGlyc  needs to be edited to specifiy the full path to the installation directory.
+The script which launch NETNGLYC need to be edited to set the full path to the installation directory.

-## Installation of BepiPred
+## Installation of BEPIPRED
-BepiPred predicts B-cell epitopes that are antibodies recognized in response to infectious pathogens.
+Predict the location of linear B–cell epitopes using a combination of a hidden Markov model and a propensity scale method.

-BepiPred is available on the [CBS website](http://www.cbs.dtu.dk/).
+MHC–II and is available on [CBS website](http://www.cbs.dtu.dk/).

-The script that launch BepiPred need to be edited to specifiy the full path to the installation directory.
+The script which launch BEPIPRED need to be edited to set the full path to the installation directory.

-## Installation of NetMHCpan-I
+## Installation of MHC–I
-NetMHCpan-I predicts peptides that bind the Major Histocompatibility Complex (MHC) class I that are involved in recognition of pathogens by the cellular immune system.
+Determine each subsequence's ability to bind to a specific MHC class I molecule.

-NetMHCpan-I is available on the [IEDB website](http://tools.iedb.org/) and can be installed using the following commands:
+MHC–I and is available on [IEDB website](http://tools.iedb.org/).
+A configuration script is available in the tool directory.

 ```
 wget http://media.iedb.org/tools/mhci/latest/IEDB_MHC_I–2.15.4.tar.gz